spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/money-module-reference-information.md

 ## Money collection form type

-From Money version 2.2.*, you can have a money collection form type inside your forms which allow you to include a complex form collection that render a table with currency per store and gross/net price.
+From Money version 2.2.*, you can have a money collection form type inside your forms which let you include a complex form collection that render a table with currency per store and gross/net price.

 For example, add FormBuilder in your form type: